RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 1. Slave shards of CRDBs - because the sync between the various replicas is critical, and should be performed using slave shards.
-1. Cache databases - because such databases are unavailable if it is not moved to an available node.
+1. Smaller databases - because it is more efficient and easy to move smaller databases.
-1. Smaller databases are moved more easily than larger databases.
-1. In the case of databases that match all other criteria, the database with a higher UID is moved first.
+1. The database with a higher UID is moved first.

 ### Cooldown Periods

-Both the cluster and the database have cooldown periods.
-Slave migration cannot run on another node in a cluster until the cooldown period for the cluster passes (Default: 1 hour).
+Both the cluster and the database have cooldown periods, i.e. after node failure, slave migration cannot run again in case of another node failure in the cluster until the cooldown period for the cluster passes (Default: 1 hour).
 Similarly, the database cannot go through another slave migration until the cooldown period for the database passes (Default: 24 hours).